bflaven/PluginWordpressForFun/bf_simp_to_trad/readme.txt

 == Description ==

-A plugin to clone posts in simplified Chinese and convert it into traditional Chinese
+A plugin to clone posts in simplified Chinese and convert it into traditional Chinese.
+The most valuable in this plugin is ZhConversion_simp_to_trad.php :) Thanks to Sophie.

 == Screenshots ==